Subscribe to my monthly email newsletter to find out what exciting musical projects I am up to. See my most recent newsletter here.

 Tres Baias - Almir Cortes, Nando Duarte, Brian Rice

-On May 14th I will be performing the world primeire of a concerto for pandeiro and orchestra by Felipe Senna.
-The concerto will be performed along with the Diablo Symphony Orchestra, under the direction of Matilda Hoffman.
-Also on the program will be the Brazilian Choro Suite, arr.
+On May 14th I performed the world primeire of a concerto for pandeiro and orchestra by Felipe Senna called Danzas No. 4.
+The concerto was performed with the Diablo Symphony Orchestra, under the direction of Matilda Hoffman.
+Also on the program was the Brazilian Choro Suite, arr.
 Senna and featuring the Berkeley Choro Ensemble.

 Tres Baías straddles the last century and a half of Brazilian music, enticing listeners with fresh versions of Brazil's own old-timey music, Choro, that irrepressible string music propelled with counterpoint and infectious danceability.
 Choro, the first music from Brazil to identify as a national style, contributed to the development of samba.
 Tres Baias' music appeals to bluegrass, jazz and chamber music buffs alike.
 The free-flowing 10-string mandolin melodies of Almir Côrtes compliment the rhythmic and contrapuntal 7-string guitar work of Nando Duarte.
 Brian Rice of Wake the Dead fame adds his unreal virtuosity on the pandeiro (Brazilian tambourine).